History 671: Introduction to Public History

 - discover some of the different professional arenas that are open to students of history and related humanities fields

-- understand some of the places where history-related work interfaces with other fields such as library science, regional planning, geography, and education
+- understand the interfaces between history-related work and other fields such as library science, regional planning, geography, and education